v-harrishe/azure-docs/articles/app-service/app-service-ip-restrictions.md

 The access-restriction capability works with all Azure App Service-hosted workloads.
 The workloads can include web apps, API apps, Linux apps, Linux container apps, and functions.

 When a request is made to your app, the FROM address is evaluated against the IP address rules in your access-restriction list.
 If the FROM address is in a subnet that's configured with service endpoints to Microsoft.Web, the source subnet is compared against the virtual network rules in your access-restriction list.
-If the address isn't allowed access based on the rules in the list, the service replies with an [HTTP 403](https://en.wikipedia.org/wiki/HTTP_403) status code.
+If the address isn't allowed access based on the rules in the list, the service replies with an [HTTP 403](https://en.wikipedia.org (THIS WEB SITE IS NOT AVAILABLE ON AZURE CHINA CLOUD) /wiki/HTTP_403) status code.

 The access-restriction capability is implemented in the App Service front-end roles, which are upstream of the worker hosts where your code runs.
 Therefore, access restrictions are effectively network access-control lists (ACLs).